-Site Address Preferred Options Ref %Open Space %Other Uses IP029 Land opposite 674- 734 Bramford Rd UC030 30% Open Space 70% Housing IP032 King George V Field, Old Norwich Rd UC033 20% Open space/playing pitches 80% Housing IP033 Land at Bramford Rd (Stocks Site) UC034 50% Open Space 50% Housing IP037 Island Site UC038 15% Open Space 50% Housing, 30% employment and leisure, 5% small scale retail/café/restaurant IP048 Mint Quarter / Cox lane Regeneration Area UC051 40% open space - could span the parts of the site east & west of Cox Lane (and car parking).
+Site Address Preferred Options Ref %Open Space %Other Uses IP029 Land opposite 674- 734 Bramford Rd UC030 30% Open Space 70% Housing IP032 King George V Field, Old Norwich Rd UC033 20% Open space/playing pitches 80% Housing IP033 Land at Bramford Rd (Stocks Site) UC034 50% Open Space 50% Housing IP037 Island Site UC038 15% Open Space 50% Housing, 30% employment and leisure, 5% small scale retail/café/restaurant IP047 Land at Commercial Road (UC048) 20% Public Open Space and enhanced river path 40% housing, 40% B1a business, hotel, leisure.
+IP048 Mint Quarter / Cox lane Regeneration Area UC051 40% open space - could span the parts of the site east & west of Cox Lane (and car parking).
 60% Housing.
-IP116 St Clement's Hospital Grounds UC185 20% Open Space 80% Housing IP142 Land at Duke Street UC259 25% open space 75% Housing IP061 Former school site Lavenham Road UC064 30% Open Space 70% Housing - development to deliver improvement to remainder of open space
+IP142 Land at Duke Street UC259 25% open space 75% Housing IP061 Former school site Lavenham Road UC064 30% Open Space 70% Housing - development to deliver improvement to remainder of open space

-4.34 On some sites there is a requirement to provide more than the standard amount of open space.
+- 4.34 On some sites there is a requirement to provide more than the standard amount of open space.
 This may be because the land is currently used as open space and therefore the loss needs to be compensated through improvements to what remains, or because the land is in effect used as open space even though it has previously been earmarked for development, and is in an area of open space deficit.
-Improvements to the remainder of the open space could include making it more usable, accessible, biodiverse or multi-functional.

-- 4.35 Paragraph 8.164 of the Core Strategy review indicates broadly which areas of the Borough are short of open space against the current standards.
+Improvements to the remainder of the open space could include making it more usable, accessible, biodiverse or multifunctional. - 4.35 Paragraph 8.164 of the Core Strategy review indicates broadly which areas of the Borough are short of open space against the current standards.
 There are no parts of the Borough which currently have a surplus of all types of open space.
 Site IP083 is located at the boundary of the Central and South West areas.
 The Central area currently has a significant deficit of natural and semi-natural green space. - 4.36 The open spaces protected by this policy include all the different types shown on the policies map including playing fields, allotments and country parks. - 4.37 The Waterfront does not currently have public open green space provision.
-This is addressed through the policy by allocating land for this use at site IP263 and within the Island Site redevelopment.
+This is addressed through the policy by allocating land for this use at site IP047 and within the Island Site redevelopment.
 Appendix 3 provides additional information about the sites allocated through this policy.